A Study of Pomalidomide Monotherapy for Children and Young Adults With Recurrent or Progressive Primary Brain Tumors

 - Study Details

 - Tabular View

 - Study Results

 |Central Nervous System Neoplasms Medulloblastoma||Drug: Pomalidomide||Phase 2|

-The study will consist of 4 parallel groups, one for each of the following primary brain tumor types: high-grade glioma, medulloblastoma, ependymoma and DIPG.
+The study will consist of 4 parallel groups of participants, one for each of the following primary brain tumor types: high-grade glioma, medulloblastoma, ependymoma and DIPG.
 A Simon's Optimal two-stage study design will be applied to each group and enrollment will occur as follows:

-- Stage 1: Nine subjects will be enrolled in each brain tumor type group
+- Stage 1: Nine participants will be enrolled in each brain tumor type group

-- Stage 2: If during Stage 1, ≥ 2 subjects achieves either an objective response (either CR or PR) within the first 6 cycles of treatment (within first 3 cycles for DIPG), or a long-term SD, an additional 11 subjects shall be enrolled; otherwise no additional subjects will be enrolled into that group.
+- Stage 2: If during Stage 1, ≥ 2 participants achieves either an objective response (either complete response or partial response) within the first 6 cycles of treatment (or within the first 3 cycles for DIPG participants), or a long-term stable disease, an additional 11 participants shall be enrolled; otherwise no additional participants will be enrolled into that group.

-- If a total of 5 or more subjects across all 20 subjects in a given group (Stage 1 and 2) evaluable for the primary endpoint are observed as having either an objective response (either CR or PR) within the first 6 cycles of treatment (within first 3 cycles for DIPG) or a long-term SD, pomalidomide will be considered effective in that disease indication.
-Subjects who do not meet the criteria for an objective response or disease progression by the end of Cycle 6 (end of Cycle 3 for DIPG subjects) will be considered as having long-term SD.
+- If a total of 5 or more participants across all 20 participants in a given group (Stage 1 and 2) evaluable for the primary endpoint are observed as having either an objective response (either complete response or partial response) within the first 6 cycles of treatment (or within the first 3 cycles for DIPG participants) or a long-term stable disease, pomalidomide will be considered effective in that disease indication.

-Once treatment has been discontinued, subjects will be followed up for up to 5 years from enrollment of the last subject.
+Once treatment has been discontinued, participants will be followed up for up to 5 years from enrollment of the last participant.

 |Study Type :||Interventional (Clinical Trial)|